 When one thinks of addiction treatment, they most likely imagine the 12-step meeting.
-Basically, 12-step programs are group sessions where people in treatment can come together to share addiction experiences.
+Basically, 12-step programs are group sessions where people in treatment can come together to share their addiction to alcohol and drug experiences.
 Furthermore, it’s an opportunity to celebrate achievements and build an important network of sober support.
 Here at Mountainview Recovery, we want to provide our clients with the best means available to achieve a lifetime of recovery.
 So, we implement proven methods of therapy and treatment, including a 12-step facilitation.

 Initially, the first 12-step program to take form was Alcoholics Anonymous.
 Since its foundation in 1938, millions have experienced the benefits of the program.
-The program was established to include Christian principles, encouraged complete abstinence, and provided a way for recovering alcoholics to form a community of peers.
+The alcohol treatment program was established to include Christian principles, encouraged complete abstinence, and provided a way for recovering alcoholics to form a community of peers.
 However, with its wide range of success, other groups began to form to help other like-issues.
 Now, there are many types of 12-step programs including Narcotics Anonymous (NA), Gamblers Anonymous (GA), Cocaine Anonymous (CA), and many more.
-So, 12-step facilitation doesn’t only assist individuals struggling with alcoholism, it helps also with a number of other behavioral issues.
+So, 12-step facilitation doesn’t only assist individuals struggling with alcoholism; it also helps with some other behavioral issues.

 During 12 step meetings, individuals will learn the 12 steps that originated first with Alcoholics Anonymous.
 These steps are meant to keep an individual focused on their recovery and abstinence.
 The 12 steps are:

 - Admitting that one is powerless over their addictions and that life has become impossible to control.